Podcasts like Science Friday

 Website Apple Spotify YouTube

 The award-winning space science podcast about all things space!
 Hosted by Alex G. Orphanos, science communicator, maker, and aerospace engineer.
-Our mission: to spread love and spread science!MORE Host Alex G. Orphanos
+Our mission: to spread love and spread science!MORE Host Alexander G. Orphanos

 Producer/Network Alex G. Orphanos